CURRENT MARKETS DAYS AND HOURS

 Do Farmers Offer CSA boxes, pre-order, pick-up or Online Ordering?

 Many farmers have additional distribution channels.
-Click HERE for the last information on where else you can purchase from our vendors or view the highlight real on our Instagram page HERE.
+Click HERE for the last information on where else you can purchase from our vendors.

 Other Santa Monica Food Resources During COVID-19 Pandemic